 You may reserve items electronically in the library, at home through our website, or by calling us at 669-5161.
 You will need your library barcode number and PIN.
-You will receive notification via phone, text or email when your item is available for pickup.
+You will receive a notification via phone, text, or email when your item is available for pickup.
 Reserve items must be checked out on the same library card that was used to reserve the items.
 Once they reach the library, items will be held for 8 days before being sent back, so please be prompt in picking up your materials.

 Renewal & Return Policy